Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Ohio Stats and Trends

-- In Ohio's seven games this season, it has three wins against the spread.

-- This season, the Bobcats have just one ATS win in three games as an underdog of 5.5 points or more.
+- The Bobcats have covered the spread once this season when underdogs by 5.5 points or more (in three chances).

-- Ohio's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Ohio's games this season have hit the over two times in seven opportunities (28.6%).

-- This year the Bobcats have eight turnovers, eight fewer than the Golden Flashes have takeaways (16).
+- The Bobcats have eight giveaways this season, while the Golden Flashes have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.